cloudflare/cloudflare-docs/content/durable-objects/api/websockets-api.md

 ---
-title: Hibernatable WebSockets API
+title: WebSockets API
 pcx_content_type: concept
 weight: 16
 ---

-{{<beta>}}Hibernatable WebSockets API{{</beta>}}
+{{<beta>}}WebSockets API{{</beta>}}

-The Hibernatable WebSockets API allows a Durable Object that is not currently running an event handler (such as handling a WebSocket message, HTTP request, or [alarms](/durable-objects/api/alarms-in-durable-objects/)) to be removed from memory while keeping its WebSockets connected ("hibernation").
+The WebSockets API allows a Durable Object to manage clients connected over a WebSocket, enabling you to build real-time, multiplayer and/or broadcast messaging architectures on top of Durable Objects.

 Durable Objects WebSockets support includes: